securitize-io/dstoken/readme.md

 The compliance service contracts enforce the actual compliance rules, and can be used by the token (and others) to make sure trades are done in a regulatory-compliant manner.
 The following compliance service types are implemented:

-- **Full/Normal** (ESComplianceServiceRegulated) - A full Compliance Service implementing specific rules restricting number of investors in different categories, trasnfers between certain categories and allows restricting transfers to investors in certain countries or lacking certain attributes (e.g. retail investors).
+- **Full/Normal** (ESComplianceServiceRegulated) - A full Compliance Service implementing transfer rules common to regulations wordwide, such as: restricting or limiting the number of retail investors, restricting investors from certain countries, requiring accredited investor status or preventing flowback of off-shore tokens.
-- **WhiteList** (ESComplianceServiceWhitelisted.sol) - A simple Compliance Service restricting trasnfers only based on basic white-listing of investors.
+- **WhiteList** (ESComplianceServiceWhitelisted.sol) - A simple Compliance Service restricting transfers only based on basic white-listing of investors.
 - **NotRegulated** (ESComplianceServiceNotRegulated.sol) - A simple Compliance Service for tokens allowing all trading by default, with a manual locking option.

 More detailed information about the Compliance Service can be found in the tutorials above and in the posts linked above.